philtoms/esm-fake-loader/README.md

   t.is(sut, 123)
 })

-test('should unload', async t => {
+test('should be reloaded and un-faked', async t => {
-  const sut = await import 'sut?__fake=unload'
+  const sut = await import 'sut?__fake=reload'
   t.is(sut, 'abc')
 })
 ```

-This pattern is most useful in external fake modules where the module can be imported in an unloaded state before faking target exports.
+This pattern is most useful in test scenarios with varying fake response requirements.

 ### Resetting mocks